There’s no one who can honestly say that they’ve never suffered from a lack of motivation.

-One of the biggest non-starters is recognizing that whatever you’re trying to take action on isn’t aligning with your greater purpose.
+One of the biggest non-starters is trying to take action on something that isn’t aligning with your greater purpose.

 By actively thinking through your intentions, you may realize that what you’re aiming for isn’t right for you, your company, or the important people around you.

-It’s a simple tool, but it brings immense clarity and intentionality, and when made a habit, it will change the way you approach your goals.
+It’s a simple tool, but it allows you immense clarity and intentionality, and when made a habit, it will change the way you look at your goals.

 How you use your time reflects who you are, so use it wisely.
 And if you’re looking for tools to help you transform, download The Entrepreneur’s Guide To Productivity: A 5-Step Day Planner and develop strategies to get you “unstuck.”

 All those things that seem to oppose our goals are actually the raw material for achieving them.

 Most of us have become experts at avoiding obstacles—and for good reason.
 It can be tough to get past them and daunting to even think about them.

 But obstacles are a necessity because there’s no path to a greater version of yourself that excludes them.
 The key is to learn not to avoid them but to use them as an official and integral part of the solution.